 Australia Awards Africa short courses

-The Australia Awards Africa short courses are tailored short (6-8 weeks) post-graduate courses in sectors where Australia has recognised expertise and which are areas of priority to partner governments (agriculture, extractives and public policy).
-They are delivered through Australian registered training organisations, in partnership with African institutions to promote relevance, to approximately 22 countries.
+The Australia Awards Africa short courses are tailored short (usually 6-8 weeks) post-graduate courses in sectors where Australia has recognised expertise and which are areas of priority to partner governments (agriculture, extractives and public policy).
+They are delivered through Australian registered training organisations, in partnership with African institutions, to 21 countries.
 Short courses also provide awardees with a broader set of skills and appreciation for gender equity, inclusive development, good governance, ethics and transparency.

 Agricultural Productivity Short Course (Agribusiness)

 The Australia Awards – Africa short course on agricultural productivity (Agribusiness) recently concluded in Accra, Ghana.
 The Australian High Commissioner, H.E.
-Andrew Barnes, hosted a reception at his residence to welcome the 26 course participants from 12 African countries.
-H.E Andrew Barnes also attended the closing dinner on 16 November at the Labadi Beach Hotel in Accra, together with the participants, course facilitators, Australia Awards alumni and Australian High Commission staff.
+Andrew Barnes, hosted a reception to welcome the 26 course participants from 12 African countries.
+Participants included 15 women.

 The course, delivered by The University of Queensland, included six weeks training in Australia and a ten-day fieldwork component in Accra, Ghana.
 The course objective was to further develop the participants’ knowledge and skills, and enable them to contribute more effectively to their nation’s response to the challenges of sustainable economic development and food security.

-Australia Awards in Africa comprises Masters level scholarships, short courses and fellowships.
+Australia Awards in Africa comprises Masters level scholarships and short courses.
 These awards aim to support the leadership needs of African professionals as well as effectively focus training on areas most relevant to Africa’s development priorities.
-Short Courses provide short-term targeted training in Australia and/or in Africa for up to three months to selected employees from African public, private and non-government organisations (civil society).

 Australia Awards Alumni

 Australia Awards alumni represent an engaged and influential global network of leaders, advocates and change-makers.
-There are currently around 6,000 African alumni of Australian Government scholarships, with a growing number occupying senior positions in government, regional organisations and in key commercial sectors.
+African alumni of Australian Government scholarships are a growing number occupying senior positions in government, regional organisations and in key commercial sectors.
 Australia Awards will continue to strengthen these enduring people-to-people links.

-The Australia Awards Alumni Ambassador initiative taps into the enormous potential of Alumni by officially forming a cadre of volunteer champions across the continent committed to promoting and representing the Australia Awards program in Africa and further raising the profile of Australia in Africa.
+The Australia Awards Alumni Ambassador initiative taps into the enormous potential of alumni by forming a cadre of volunteer champions across the continent committed to promoting and representing the Australia Awards program in Africa and further raising the profile of Australia in Africa.
 There are currently 24 alumni associations across Africa.
-Since January 2016, we have offered over 360 opportunities to our alumni, including 16 regional alumni events.
+We offered nine training opportunities to support 98 alumni in 2017, eight of which took place in Africa.

 Deakin University’s Alumni Community Awards

-Each year, Deakin University’s Alumni Community Awards recognise, acknowledge and promote prominent Alumni around the world who have achieved outstanding success in their communities, professions or given outstanding service to the University.
-Deakin University hosted a reception in Melbourne on 27 September 2017 for HE George K Zulu the High Commissioner of Zambia (in Canberra) and he was awarded the Alfred Deakin Alumni Award for International Diplomacy for his contribution and commitment to International Diplomacy.
+Each year, Deakin University's Alumni Community Awards recognise, acknowledge and promote prominent Alumni around the world who have achieved outstanding success in their communities, professions or given outstanding service to the University.
+Deakin University hosted a reception in Melbourne on 27 September 2017 for HE George K Zulu, then High Commissioner of Zambia (in Canberra).
+He was awarded the Alfred Deakin Alumni Award for International Diplomacy for his contribution and commitment to International Diplomacy.

 How to apply